kuhumcst/texton/INSTALL.md

 ```

 For better results, it may be better to install Tesseract from  source (https://github.com/tesseract-ocr/tesseract).
-Make sure that tesseract an be seen by the webserver.
+Make sure that tesseract can be seen by the webserver.

 ```bash
 $> sudo ln /usr/local/bin/tesseract /usr/bin/tesseract
 ```

-Text Tonsorium needs ImageMagick to extracom a PDF file.
+Text Tonsorium needs ImageMagick to extract a PDF file.
 Sometimes the program 'convert', part of ImageMagic, says it is not authorized to do that:

     convert-im6.q16: not authorized `*******' @ error/constitute.c/ReadImage/412.